grglucastr/onweek.ly/README.md

 #OnWeek.ly

 Simple web app to track tasks in a simple way.
+You're on client project for the OnWeek.ly project.
+To check the backend API, please visit: [OnWeek.ly API](https://github.com/grglucastr/onweekly-api) for more infos.

 ## Requirements